nick29581/rfcs/text/0000-match-ergonomics.md

 ## Binding mode rules

-The _default binding mode_ starts out as `move.` When matching a pattern, the compiler starts from the outside of the pattern and works inwards.
+The _default binding mode_ starts out as `move`.
+When matching a pattern, the compiler starts from the outside of the pattern and works inwards.
 Each time a reference is matched using a _non-reference pattern_, it will automatically dereference the value and update the default binding mode:

 1. If the reference encountered is `&T`, set the default binding mode to `ref`.
-2. If the reference encountered is `&mut T`: if the current default binding mode is `&T`, it should remain `&T`.
-Otherwise, set the current binding mode to `&mut T`.
+2. If the reference encountered is `&mut T`: if the current default binding mode is `ref`, it should remain `ref`.
+Otherwise, set the current binding mode to `ref mut T`.

 ```
                         Start